 Project: Space / Gather / Make

-In autumn 2017, I collaborated with Tate Digital Learning to curate a mini-exhibit for the Journal of Peer Production at the Tate Modern to explore the sights and sounds of shared machine shops from around the world for Art:Work.
+In autumn 2017, I collaborated with Tate Digital Learning to curate a new mini-exhibit with the Journal of Peer Production at the Tate Modern that explored the sights and sounds of makerspaces, or open workshops where people learn how to make things with mentors, tools and equipment, as part of the Art:Work project.